cccu-uk/U10130_FCP_Practicals/content/Logic_Gates/Logic_Gates.md

 ## Exercise One

-In this exercise you are going to familiarise your self with placing components and operating the Logic Gates.
+In this exercise you are going to familiarise yourself with placing components and operating the Logic Gates.

 The image below shows the location of where you will find the **Input** and **Output** components.
 You will need to select at least one **Output** and one or two **Input** components:

 ![Location of I/O](Figures/Digital_IO_Menu.PNG)

-Next logic gates are selected as seen in the image below:
+Next, logic gates are selected, as seen in the image below:

 ![Location of I/O](Figures/Digital_Logic_Gates_Menu.PNG)

 ### NOT

-Firstly, set up the the circuit in below:
+Firstly, set up the the circuit as seen below:

 ![NOT Circuit](Figures/NOT_Circuit.PNG)

-Press the the play icon, &#9658, and toggle the input component labelled as 'A', does it behavior as per the truth table below?
+Press the the play icon, &#9658, and toggle the input component labelled as 'A'.
+Does it behave as per the truth table below?

 |A  | S|
 |---|---|